 - a one-year CHADD professional membership

-- publicity through CHADD's social media posts and its ADHD Weekly e-newsletter
+- publicity through CHADD's social media posts and ADHD Weekly newsletter

-- a description of the scientist's bio and research on the CHADD website
+- a description of the scientist's bio and research posted on the CHADD website

-Applicants must be in the process of completing a doctoral degree, or must have completed such a degree within the last three years.
+Applicants must be in the process of completing a doctoral degree (PhD, MD, DDS, or the equivalent) or must have completed such a degree or a clinical residency training within the last three years.
 Research may address any area relevant to ADHD, including, but not limited to: biological/genetic underpinnings of the disorder; treatment efficacy; impact on the individual or family; school or workplace accommodations; social stigma and discrimination; public health; and epidemiology.

-If you have any questions regarding the Young Scientist Research Awards, please send an email to email@example.com or contact Ms. Zuali Malsawma at 800-233-4050, ext.
-130.
+If you have any questions regarding the Young Scientist Research Awards, please send an email to firstname.lastname@example.org or contact Rachel James at 301-306-7070, ext.
+132.